The case for staying invested

 As shown below, significant gains in the stock market have often occurred following some steep declines.
 Investors who abandon their strategy during a market downturn may miss out on those gains.
 By taking a long-term view, investors who stay invested may have a better chance of reaching their financial goals.

+This chart illustrates the cumulative percentage return of a hypothetical investment made in the noted index during periods of economic expansions and recessions.
+Index returns include reinvestment of capital gains and dividends, if any, but do not reflect any fees or expenses.
+This chart is not intended to imply any future performance of the investment product.
 Past performance is no guarantee of future results.
-This chart illustrates the cumulative percentage return of a hypothetical investment made in the S&P 500 index during periods of economic expansion and recession.
-Index returns include reinvestment of capital gains and dividends, if any, but do not reflect any fees or expenses.
-This chart is not intended to imply any future performance of an investment product.
 It is not possible to invest directly in an index.
 All indexes are unmanaged.
-Please see disclosures for index definitions.
-Source: Bloomberg, S&P 500 index total annual return, 1/1/1950–12/31/2022; recession and expansion dates defined by the National Bureau of Economic Research (NBER).
+Source: Bloomberg, S&P 500® Index total return for 12/31/1949 to 12/31/2024; recession and expansion dates defined by the National Bureau of Economic Research (NBER).
+The S&P 500® Index was created in 1957; however, returns have been reported since 1926, and the index has been reconstructed for years prior to 1957.
+See Important information—index definitions.

 We're here to help you through challenges when market volatility occurs.
 Backed by deep research and experience, we remain patient and disciplined through periods of market distress.